xieweiAlex/English_Learning/book/poor-charlie.md

 This leaves for extensive discussion only foundation choice 2, more imitation of the investment practices of Berkshire Hathaway in maintaining marketable equity portfolios with virtually zero **turnover** and with only a very few stocks chosen.

+### Breakfast Meeting of the Philanthropy Roundtable

+> First, spending proclivity is influenced in an upward direction when stock prices go up, and in a downward direction when stock prices go down.
+Second, the proclivity to spend is terribly important in macroeconomics.